Clean Code for IT Specialists: Clean Programming from the Start

 - Large Class: Classes with too many responsibilities

-- Duplicate Code: Repeated code in multiple places
+- Duplicate Code: Repeated code in different places

 - Dead Code: Unused code